Breast Cancer and our seniors

 Use of Hormone Replacement Therapy

-The use of hormone replacement therapy has a strong association with the development of breast cancer.
+The use of hormone replacement therapy is strongly associated with breast cancer development.
 The number of women adhering to this therapy has dropped significantly.

-In about 5–10% of the cases of breast cancer, we can blame the abnormal genes from the mother to daughter.
+In about 5–10% of breast cancer cases, we can blame the abnormal genes from the mother to daughter.

 Exposure to radiation

-Exposure to radiation at an early age of 30 years, for treating non-breast cancer disease.
-It also significantly increases the risk.
+Exposure to radiation at an early age of 30 for treating non-breast cancer disease.
+However, it also significantly increases the risk.

-Symptoms of breast cancer in elderly women & men – signs to look for
+Symptoms of breast cancer in older women & men – signs to look for

 Early detection can have early treatment can ensure better survival rates.
 There are many warning signs of breast cancer.
-However, swelling under the armpit is one of the classical symptoms.
-Also, there are other signs, which can also hint towards the development of a tumor in the breast.
+However, swelling under the armpit is one of the classic symptoms.
+Also, there are other signs which can also hint towards the development of a tumor in the breast.
 These include: